 Once you are notified by the VA of your eligibility to receive educational benefits, submit the Certificate of Eligibility to the Assistant Director of Financial Aid at KCU.
+The form can be emailed to finaid@kcumb.edu.

 Matters pertaining to the VA should be directed to the Financial Aid Office.
-Additional information is available online.
+Additional information on how to apply for benefits is available on the VA website.